getodk/docs/cygwin.rst

 Virtual Environment
 -------------------------------

-`A virtual environment tool <https://virtualenv.pypa.io/en/stable/userguide/>`_ creates multiple Pythons, each has its packages and dependencies.
+`A virtual environment to <https://virtualenv.pypa.io/en/stable/userguide/>`_ creates multiple Pythons, each has its packages and dependencies.

 To install virtualenv in Windows, you can use pip command, which is already shipped with Python 3.

 .. code-block:: none